craigary/notion-api/README.md

 A simple Notion API for reading your Notion page or database data, encapsulated from [`notion-client`](https://github.com/NotionX/react-notion-x/tree/master/packages/notion-client).

-You can deploy it on Vercel,
+You can use `notion-api.craigary.net` as the end point, or deploy it on Vercel for your instance.

 ---